 - TradePort’s Global Trade Tutorial: Getting Started - This tutorial explains factors which determine whether or not a company’s export activities will be successful.
 It provides feedback on whether both a company or a product is ready to export.
 The tutorial includes case studies and success stories as examples for companies to relate to while trying to move to international sales.

 - California Centers for International Trade Development Export Readiness Assessment - This is an interactive on-line diagnostic tool to assess a company's export readiness.
 The Assessment includes a 23-point test and provides immediate feedback in the form of an export readiness test score; a detailed, point-by-point diagnosis of export strengths and weaknesses; and tips on how to overcome weaknesses.
+(Requires a free account)

 Before taking any steps to obtain export licenses or permits, it is imperative that to identify which governmental entity has jurisdiction over the particular good or service.
 To identify the relevant commodity jurisdiction for a product, visit the Directorate of Defense Trade Controls website, or the Bureau of Industry and Security Commodity Jurisdiction site.